 W.E.B.
 Du Bois & The Crisis

-When W. E. B. Du Bois founded The Crisis in 1910, as the house magazine of the fledgling NAACP, he created what is arguably the most widely read and influential periodical about race and social injustice in U.S. history.
-Written for educated African-American readers, the magazine reached a truly national audience within nine years, when its circulation peaked at about 100,000.
-In the twelve years that will be covered by the MJP edition (from 1910 to 1922), The Crisis addressed most every facet of life for blacks in America, devoting special issues to such topics as women's suffrage, education, children, labor, homes, vacations, and the war.
+When W. E. B. Du Bois founded The Crisis in 1910 as the house magazine of the NAACP, he created what is arguably the most widely read and influential periodical about race and social injustice in U.S. history.
+Written for educated African American readers, the magazine reached a truly national audience within nine years, when its circulation peaked at about 100,000.
+In the twelve years that will be covered by the MJP edition (from 1910 to 1922), The Crisis addressed most every facet of life for Black Americans, devoting special issues to such topics as women's suffrage, education, children, labor, homes, vacations, and the war.
 From the start, the magazine actively promoted the arts as well, and is deservedly recognized as an important crucible for the Harlem Renaissance.

 The following questions can be used to prompt inquiry as students and teachers work with The Crisis and investigate the historical context, as well as legacy, of this publication:

 - What was the history of publications for and by Black Americans prior to The Crisis?